Home / SMSFs / SMSF investing / SMSFs and property / Property development in your SMSF: What to consider

 Background

-There is a common misconception that property development activities carried out through an SMSF would automatically result in a breach of the superannuation rules.
+There is a common misconception that property development activities carried out through an SMSF would automatically result in a breach of the super rules.
 This is not the case.
 Where these activities are carried out correctly, they are absolutely allowed and the ATO clearly states:

 “Property development can be a legitimate investment for SMSFs, and the Commissioner does not have any concern with SMSFs investing in property development where it complies with the Superannuation Industry (Supervision) Act 1993 (SISA) and Superannuation Industry (Supervision) Regulations 1994 (SISR).”